K-Bloch/cafe-rewards-offers-analysis/README.md

 ### Completion Rates

-- **Total Interactions**: 66,496 offers were received, and 41,941 were completed (~63% completion rate).
+- **Total Interactions**: 66,496 offers were received, and 41,567 were completed (~63% completion rate).
 - **Informational Offers**:
   - Informational_2 excelled with a 93% completion rate.
   - Informational_1 performed poorly, with a 50% completion rate.
   - Informational offers have a short 3-day window for completion, therefore their long-term impact on purchases can't be reliably measured.
 Customers may interact with these campaigns beyond the 3-day window.
 - **Discount Offers**:
   - Discount_3 achieved the highest success at 75% completion.
-  - Discount_1 was weaker at 50%.
+  - Discount_1 was weaker at 49%.
 - **BOGO Offers**:
-  - These had the overall lowest completion rate (57%), with Bogo_2 standing out as particularly weak.
+  - These had the overall lowest completion rate (57%), with Bogo_2 standing out as particularly weak (50%).

 ### Customer Demographics